AkshatP27/Products_Store/README.md

 3. Thunk sends a GET request to `/users` endpoint with credentials.
 4. If successful, user data is saved to localStorage and `loaduser` is dispatched.
 5. Redux state updates, UI re-renders to show the logged-in state.
+6. On app reload, `App.jsx` dispatches `asyncCurrentUser` to restore the session from localStorage.

 ### 7. Data Flow Example (Product Listing)
 1. On app load, `asyncLoadProducts` thunk is dispatched.
 2. Thunk fetches products from the backend and dispatches `loadproduct`.
 3. Redux state updates with the product list.
 4. Products page uses `useSelector` to get products and display them.

+---

+## Notable Code Usage

+- `asyncCurrentUser` is dispatched in `App.jsx` on app load to restore user session from localStorage.
+- All async actions (login, register, update, delete, logout) are handled in `src/store/actions/userActions.jsx`.
+- Redux state is updated using reducers in `src/store/reducers/`.

 ---